 As it turned out, she’s surprisingly sneaky.
 She doesn’t do physical combat at all though, except for the very rare use of some exotic beam weapon such as an ageing ray.

 Kala probably has technological skills.
 See the “Techno-queen ?” section for more.

 Like many Netherworlders, Kala is fully fluent in modern English.

 Kala was originally Queen of the Netherworld, then briefly co-ruler of the Mole Man (Harvey Elder)’s empire, then Queen of the Lava Men, then a dignitary among the Mollians.

 Into the Netherworld

-The city briefly rested on the oceanic floor, but then continued to sink far underground.
+The city briefly rested on the oceanic floor.
+But it then continued to sink far underground.
 It also apparently drifted well westward, seemingly ending up under the modern East Coast of the USA.

 Take that, oil of Olay (part 1)

 The air of the Netherworld presents remarkable anagathic properties.
 It practically suspends the ageing process.
 Amazingly, a Netherworlder breathing surface air will become frail and aged within seconds… but this ageing will wind back and disappear within a few minutes of breathing Netherworld air.